Jefnilham/sizer-and-merger/README.md

 # sizer-and-merger

-combining the functionality of previous 2 projects in an interactive popup
+Combining the functionality of previous 2 projects in an interactive popup.
+I have a pre-made folder named 'C:\walktest'.

 Running the script
 ------------------